Board of Education Policy for High Ability Learners

 Kindergarten

-Although not formally identified for HAL services, children in kindergarten are served primarily in the regular classroom with consulting services provided to the classroom teacher by the HAL coordinator.
+Although not formally identified for HALE services, children in kindergarten are served primarily in the regular classroom with consulting services provided to the classroom teacher by the HALE teacher.
 Small group sessions may be provided in collaboration with the classroom teacher.
 Additional enrichment opportunities are provided when needed.

 1st through 3rd Grade